 I don’t know that Colmar is actually a “hidden” gem, though it is most certainly a gem.
 It’s not as well known as other French cities, however, such as Paris, or Nice, or even nearby Strasbourg (the principal city in the Alsace).
 Whenever I told people I was going to Colmar, I always had to explain to them where it was and why it was so special.

 Almost a year ago, I discovered this little town via, wait for it…Pinterest.
-Yep, I don’t know if I should be ashamed or not about that, but either way I am oh so grateful.
+Yep, true story.
 So after discovering this charming little town, I decided I was going to go there one day, and I had no idea one day would come so soon.
 Tucked away in the Alsace wine country, near the Swiss and German border in France, is this wonderful little town, founded in the 9th century and completely untouched by WWII.

 My entire Euro vacation this year was planned based on my desire to come to this darling little town.
 I decided to fly into Zürich, and do a day trip to Colmar, as it is just a couple hours away by train.
 You can also fly into Basel or Strasbourg.